AMPTV and First Channel

 No separate World Cup-only pay package has been publicly listed in the reviewed material.
 Any digital sign-in or account detail should be checked on official AMPTV pages.

-Public Television of Armenia already promotes official app access and web viewing.
-Exact device-by-device World Cup support should be checked on the broadcaster's current app pages.
+Public Television of Armenia already promotes official web viewing and app access, and company reporting describes free iOS and Android support.
+Exact World Cup device detail should still be checked on the current app pages.

 AMPTV is a practical World Cup 2026 viewing option in Armenia because the broadcaster route itself is already visible through First Channel, the live pages, and the official apps section.